BOYS AND GIRLS

 - When a disturbance occurs, no player shall try to break it up or join it.
 All players must go to their own bench and either be at their bench, or heading toward it while the officials break up the disturbance.
 In no case may a player or coach leave the bench.
 Any player(s) not following this regulation may be subject to a Game Disqualification penalty.

 - 1. Any player who has accumulated 50 or more penalty minutes during the regular season will be suspended for the next two (2) league games and any games in between (including playoffs).
+This includes all non-league games and tournaments up to the game cap (2023).

 2. At the conclusion of the regular season, the first level of penalty minutes will be raised from 50 or more penalty minutes to 60 or more penalty minutes for the playoffs.
 Any player who accumulates 60 or more penalty minutes (regular season and playoffs combined) will be suspended for the next (2) playoff games.